Jere W. Thompson, Jr.

 Mr. Thompson grew up in Dallas and graduated from Cistercian Preparatory School.
 He received an Economics degree from Stanford University and a MBA from The University of Texas in Austin.
 He and his wife, Carolyn, have been married 36 years and have five children.

-President and CEO
+President & CEO

-President and CEO
+President & CEO

-Senior Vice President and CFO
+Senior Vice President & CFO